 1994: Michael Ingham elected bishop from 17 candidates.

-1998: Synod votes by a narrow margin to ask the bishop to authorize the blessing (not marriage) of same sex unions.
-Bishop Ingham withholds consent, instead initiates a three year program of study of the issue.
+1998: Synod votes by a narrow margin to ask the bishop to authorize the blessing (not marriage) of same-sex unions.
+Bishop Ingham withholds consent and initiates a three-year program of study of the issue within the Diocese.

 2001: Synod again votes to ask the bishop to authorize the blessing, but not sufficiently to gain the bishop’s consent.

-2002: Synod votes for a third time and the request for same sex blessing passes with a 63% majority.
+2002: Synod votes for a third time and the request for same-sex blessing passes with a 63% majority.
 The bishop announces his consent.
-Delegates from nine parishes (of over 80) stage a walkout, and several parishes refuse to support the Diocese financially.
-The first same sex blessing is held the following year at St. Margaret Cedar Cottage parish in Vancouver.
+Delegates from nine parishes stage a walkout, and several parishes refuse to support the Diocese financially.
+The first same-sex blessing is held the following year at the Parish of Saint Margaret Cedar Cottage in Vancouver.

 2010: After several years of litigation, the BC Court of Appeal rules that four dissenting parishes that sued the Diocese to retain their properties must return their church buildings and other assets to the Diocese.
 Several other dissenting parishes earlier had vacated their properties.